neverping/neverping/README.md

 #### Cloud Providers ☁️

-Apache Cloud Stack, AWS, GCP.
+Apache Cloud Stack, AWS, and GCP.
+No interest in Azure or Oracle Cloud Infrastructure.